Jorge Leite: Corrupt policeman

 According to a Montreal drug dealer, Luis Lopes, Leite had "bugged him incessantly" to introduce him to Inès Cecila Barbosa.
 Barbosa, better known as La Madrina ("the Godmother"), was the Montreal agent of the Cali Cartel.
-Leite by his own admission sold information about RCMP's operations to Barbosa 49 times over a three month period.
+Leite by his own admission sold information about RCMP's operations to Barbosa 49 times over a three-month period.
 It is generally believed that Leite was romantically involved with Barbosa.
-Leite opened up a joint bank account denominated in U.S dollars at the Canadian Imperial Bank of Commence branch in LaSalle with Barbosa on which she wrote $880, 000 U.S dollars worth of bouncing cheques.
+Leite opened up a joint bank account denominated in U.S. dollars at the Canadian Imperial Bank of Commence branch in LaSalle with Barbosa on which she wrote $880,000 American dollars' worth of bouncing cheques.
 Leite also returned to Barbosa her Columbian passport which the RCMP had confiscated after her arrest in 1990.
 Barbosa, known to French-Canadians as la marraine du Cartel Cali à Montreal, was a plumb quadragenarian described by those who knew her as homely and "unattractive".
 She was known to greatly enjoy male attention.
-Barbosa served as a money launder who between 1989-1992 laundered about $75 million dollars for the Cali cartel via banks in Montreal.
+Barbosa served as a money launder who between 1989 and 1992 laundered about $75 million for the Cali cartel via banks in Montreal.

 In 1990, several RCMP documents were found on the arrest sites of people linked to the Cali cartel, which led to the conclusion that there was a possible "mole" working for the Cali cartel in the RCMP.
 The RCMP also found that someone had faxed confidential information to people connected with the Cali cartel from their Montreal office, using a scrambler.
 In May 1991, Leite flew down to Cartagena to meet the leaders of the Cali cartel to discuss shipping cocaine into Montreal.
-Leite suggested that the remote and barely inhabited Labrador region of Newfoundland was the best area to smuggle cocaine into.
-Leite argued that Labrador had a coastline fully of bays while the inteior was full of lakes on which it was possible to land float planes on.
+Leite suggested that the remote and sparsely inhabited Labrador region of Newfoundland was the best area to smuggle cocaine into.
+Leite argued that Labrador had a rugged coastline full of bays and inlets while the interior was full of lakes on which it was possible to land float planes on.
 Leite met Diego Ortiz, an underboss of the Cali Cartel, during his Colombian trip.
-The RCMP later accused Leite of taking at least $500, 000 dollars in bribes from Barbosa.
-Barbosa also gave Leite the gift of a Toyota Previa mini-van worth $40, 000 dollars.
-The $500, 000 dollars was for a three month period between March–May 1991.
-It is possible that Leite received more in the way of bribes prior to March 1991 as his bank accounts swelled massively over the course of 1990 and the first half of 1991.
+The RCMP later accused Leite of taking at least $500,000 in bribes from Barbosa.
+Barbosa also gave Leite the gift of a Toyota Previa mini-van worth $40,000.
+The $500,000 was for a three-month period between March–May 1991.
+It is possible that Leite received more in the way of bribes prior to March 1991 as the amount of money in his bank account swelled massively over the course of 1990 and the first half of 1991.
 Finally, Leite received the gift of a condo in his native Portugal.
 In May 1991, Leite was serving as the bodyguard to Douglas Jaworski, a Canadian pilot who worked for the Medellin cartel in the 1980s and who flow in numerous shipments of cocaine.
 After being arrested in March 1989, Jaworski turned Crown's evidence in return for a lighter sentence.